-Now that you're heading back inbound at 255°, slow to 75 knots, drop a notch of flaps, and descend to 2800 feet (but no lower).
+Now that you're heading back inbound at 255°, slow to 75 knots, drop a notch Slow to 75 knots; drop of flaps, and descend to 2800 feet (but no lower).
 And check for the inbound passage of FOOTO to confirm your position.
 And pat your head and rub your stomach.

-9.4.9 Intercepting the Glide Slope
+Intercepting the Glide Slope 9.4.9